ungleich/cdist/cdist/conf/type/__uci/man.rst

 -------------------
 state
-    ``present`` or ``absent``, defaults to ``present``. transaction
+    ``present`` or ``absent``, defaults to ``present``. type
-    The name of the transaction this option belongs to.
-    If none is given: ``default`` is used. type
     If the type should generate an option or a list.
     One of: ``option`` or ``list``.